BestReviews is reader-supported and may earn an affiliate commission. Details

 Serve as headbands, neck gaiters, and bandanas.
-Silk nylon is designed for hot weather.
+The silk nylon is designed for hot weather.
 They are incredibly light and have multiple uses.
 Can come in a pack of 3.

-Some buyers said material is not the best.
+Some buyers said the material is not the best.

 Made of recycled performance microfiber that protects you from sunlight.
 Machine-washable.
 Cooling technology for comfort.
 Can be worn in 8 different ways.